 Wait, the Faraday cage absorbs pulses?!?

-To someone without a physics background, this would seem to go against logic.
+This would seem to go against logic to someone without a physics background.
 Wouldn’t absorbing pulses cause anything inside the Faraday cage to get fried?
-This isn’t the case because of something known as “field cancellation.”
+This isn’t the case because of “field cancellation.”

 As EMF Services explains: